mikehoward/tdd_deploy/lib/tdd_deploy/doc/SiteSetup.md

 * nginx gets permission error accessing static assets (css files, images, javascript): check the permission on SITE\_USER home directory (and all the directories all the way down).
-All the directories must be serachable (the right most permission bit [as in 701]) and the file must be readable by the nginx user.
+All the directories must be serachable (the permission bits set to 710) and the file must be readable by the nginx user.
 If you have set your home directory group to 'http' (the nginx user on Arch linux), then your home group permissions should be 710.
 If not, then use 701 (full access to SITE\_USER, nothing on group, and search for 'other')